List of Afghanistan Twenty20 International cricket records: Highest career average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.

 Highest average in each batting position

 Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

 Virat Kohli of India has scored the most half-centuries in T20Is with 24.
 He is followed by India's Rohit Sharma on 21, Ireland's Paul Stirling on 18 and Australia's David Warner on 17.
 Mohammad Shahzad is the Afghani batsmen with most half-centuries, 12.

 Most centuries

 A century is a score of 100 or more runs in a single innings.

-Rohit Sharma has scored the most centuries in T20Is with 4.
-Mohammad Shahzad and Hazratullah Zazai are the only two Afghani centurions with one century each.
+Mohammad Shahzad, Hazratullah Zazai and Rahmanullah Gurbaz are the Afghani centurions with one century each.